RogerHuHu/siyuan-plugin-schedule-manager/README.md

 >- **Need to be careful**, removing a schedule category removes all the corresponding schedules and cannot be recovered.

+### 3. Selection of Schedule Category
+Click the checkbox in front of the schedule category name to choose whether to display all schedules under the current category.
+The check status will be saved in the document.

 ### 3. Add Schedule
 Double-click a calendar grid to open a schedule adding window, where you can customize the category, time range, name, content and status of a schedule.